andrew-drogalis/Strong/README.md

 - Roll: A trigram which changes hands once (excluding SFBs)
 - Alternate: A trigram which changes hands twice (excluding SFBs)

+## Etymology

+The name comes from an anagram of the left hand home row, 'NTRSG' -> 'STRNG'.
+It was either, Strong, String, Strung, or Strang, so Strong seemed like the best choice!

 ## Sources

-Much inspiration for this layout came from these sources.
-I highly recommend checking them out.
+A great deal of inspiration came from these sources, and I highly recommend checking them out:

 - [Sturdy](https://oxey.dev/sturdy/index.html)
 - [Canary](https://github.com/Apsu/Canary)